Flu Research Finds Harmful Immune Response

 RICHARD KNOX: The most striking feature of the 1918 flu is that it killed healthy young adults in days.
 Flu expert Michael Katze of the University of Washington.

-Prof. MICHAEL KATZE (Flu Expert, University of Washington): People were bleeding from their mouth.
+MICHAEL KATZE: People were bleeding from their mouth.
 Their lungs were completely destroyed.
 I mean it was an extremely quick and dramatic death, very unlike most influenza virus symptoms.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.